a2ff/splitrom/README.md

 The `splitrom.py` module is also its own executable, which by default will apply ATARI ST TOS 1.x parameters, e.g. 192kB ROM split into 3 chunks of 2 byte lanes.

-Parameters other than defaults will be neeeded for other geometris, e.g. 1 chunk of 4 byte lanes (case of Atari TT) or 1 chunk of 2 byte lanes (case of Atari STe):
+Parameters other than defaults will be needed for other geometries, e.g. 1 chunk of 4 byte lanes (case of Atari TT) or 1 chunk of 2 byte lanes (case of Atari STe):
 - by passing optional parameters to `splitrom.py` (see help in `./import.py`);
 - by passing optional parameters to `splitrom.splitFile()` and other functions (see help in `import splitrom; help(splitrom)`) from your own programs.

-There is no support for lanes wider than 1 byte (case of 32-bit Amiga, which used 1 chunk of 2 lanes of 16-bit ROM).
+There is no support for lanes wider than 1 byte (case of 32-bit Amiga, which takes 1 chunk of 2 lanes of 16-bit ROM).

 ## TOS 1.04 upgrade
 ST and STf with 6 mask ROM or UVPROM can be upgraded by inserting 6 newly programmed EPROM chips.